 The Institute for Climate and Sustainable Cities (ICSC) is an international non-government group advancing fair climate policy and low carbon, climate-resilient development.
 Based in the Philippines, it is engaged with the wider international climate and energy policy arena, particularly in Asia.
 It is recognized for its role in helping advance effective global climate action and the Paris climate agreement.

 Formerly known as Green Renewable Independent Power Producer, a sustainable energy solutions initiative first formed in 1998, the organization was renamed to reflect its broader agenda, covering climate policy, low carbon resilience, climate finance, communications, and diplomacy in international, national, and local arenas.

 Fighting for 1.5ºC with frontliners

-ICSC promotes fair climate policy globally as an advisor to the Climate Vulnerable Forum (CVF) and the Vulnerable 20 Group of Finance Ministers (V20), composed of 48 of the world’s most vulnerable countries.
-The Philippines chaired the CVF and V20 respectively from December 2014 to August 2016.
+ICSC promotes fair climate policy globally as an advisor to the Climate Vulnerable Forum (CVF) and the Vulnerable 20 Group of Finance Ministers (V20), composed of 55 of the world’s most vulnerable countries.
+ICSC was the senior advisor to the Philippine presidency when it chaired the CVF and V20 from December 2014 to August 2016.

-The organization is also an accredited observer to the United Nations Framework Convention on Climate Change and the Green Climate Fund (GCF) and an advisor to the Philippine delegation to the UN climate negotiations.
+ICSC is an accredited observer to the United Nations Framework Convention on Climate Change (UNFCCC) and the Green Climate Fund (GCF) and an advisor to the Philippine delegation to the UN climate negotiations.
+It also represents Southern think tanks as a member of the High Level Consultative Group of the InsuResilience Global Partnership.

-In addition, the Institute is the convenor of Aksyon Klima Pilipinas, a nationwide coalition of over 40 civil society groups working on diverse climate and development issues.
-It is also the chair of CENTRE, a network of renewable energy (RE) experts, developers, advocates, and enterprises, and co-convenor of Philippine Commission on Women’s (PCW) Technical Working Group on the Environmental Conservation, Protection And Rehabilitation dimension of the Beijing Declaration and Platform for Action.
+The Institute is part of the Steering Committee of the Asia Energy Network, a broad coalition of energy transition advocates in the region; the secretariat of the Asia Climate Experts Group (ACE) composed of leading climate scientists in Southeast Asia; a member of Aksyon Klima Pilipinas, a nationwide coalition of over 40 civil society groups working on diverse climate and development issues.
+It was the previous chair and currently a member of the board of CENTRE, a network of renewable energy (RE) experts, developers, advocates, and enterprises, and co-convenor of the Philippine Commission on Women’s Technical Working Group on the Environmental Conservation, Protection and Rehabilitation dimension of the Beijing Declaration and Platform for Action.

 Mobilizing and tracking climate finance